xdmushui/partner-center-sdk/develop/verify-promotion-eligibility.md

 ### Response success and error codes

-Each response comes with an HTTP status code that indicates success or failure and additional debugging information.
-Use a network trace tool to read this code, error type, and additional parameters.
+Each response comes with an HTTP status code that indicates success or failure and more debugging information.
+Use a network trace tool to read this code, error type, and more parameters.
 For the full list, see [Error Codes](error-codes.md).

 ### Response example